random.randint() function takes in two

 arguments.
 The first is the minimum value, and the second is the

 maximum value.
-If we put them in correctly, we get something like:
+If you put them in correctly, you get a random number:

 import random